DhanaLakshmi2000/Portfolio/index.md

 ## About Me

-Computer Science graduate student at the University of Central Missouri, specializing in data engineering and full-stack development.
-With 1.5 years of experience as an Associate Software Engineer, I bring expertise in Java, Python, SQL, and web technologies.
+Computer Science graduate student at the University of Central Missouri, with a focus on data engineering and analytics.
+With 1.5 years of experience as an Associate Software Engineer, I bring expertise in designing efficient data pipelines, optimizing data workflows, and applying data-driven insights using Java, Python, SQL, and GCP technologies.

 - **email -** nangunuri.dhanalakshmi@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/dhanalakshmi-nangunuri/)